 Redbank to Penraevon

-This house has had many names from Redbank to Penraevon to Bushbury House until finally back to Penraevon.
-Carved into the doorway is the name Penraevon built 1882, but when the house was first built it was called Redbank.
+This house has had many names from Penraevon to Redbank to Penraevon to Bushbury House until finally back to Penraevon.
+Carved into the doorway is the name Penraevon built 1882.
 So who changed its name? and when? and why?

 The house was designed by Chorley and Connon, as part of the Newton Park Estate and named Redbank.
 All the properties were named but we are not sure if this was decided by the residents or by the Architects, (however we do know that it had a large red clay roof rather than traditional blue slate).
-Sometime between 1890 and the early 1900’s it’s name was changed to Penraevon.
+The builder/developer John Franks named the property Penraevon, however the first owner Arthur Currer Briggs changed its name to Redbank.
+Then when he sold it in 1897 as Redbank it’s name was changed back to Penraevon by the new owners.
 We know this from the Ordnance Survey 1893 and Ordnance Survey map 1908.
 (Old Maps is an invaluable tool for research.)
 Further research led us to discover the house was still going under it’s Redbank name as late as September 1895.

 The 1893 map showing Redbank in the centre with a coach house but no stables